coinbase/paymaster-bundler-examples/README.md

   - You can create a new private key with [Foundry](https://book.getfoundry.sh/reference/cast/cast-wallet-new)
     - To install Foundry, run `curl -L https://foundry.paradigm.xyz | bash`
     - To generate a new key pair, run `cast wallet new`
-  - Copy your private key, and paste it into `config.json` as the `private_key` variable
+  - Copy your private key, and paste it into `.env` as the `PRIVATE_KEY` variable

 - ### Optional: configure the smart account for Pimlico

-  - If you're using Pimlico, you can use a different smart account type by changing the `account_type` variable in `config.json`
+  - If you're using Pimlico, you can use a different smart account type by changing the `account_type` variable in `.env`
     - Valid values: `simple`, `safe`, `kernel`
     - [pimlico/src/account.js](https://github.com/coinbase/paymaster-bundler-examples/blob/master/examples/pimlico/src/account.js) is a code example on how to configure a different smart account for SDKs that support this feature